OpenC2-org/jadn/docs/jadn-overview.md

     [150]

-A codec (encoder/decoder) serializes and de-serializes JADN message instances using the selected serialization format.
+A codec (encoder/decoder) is an implementation of the encoding rules used to serialize and de-serialize JADN message instances in a specified format.
+Although a JADN schema could be compiled into static source code for a schema-specific codec, it is designed to be used as "byte-code" interpreted dynamically by a schema-independent codec library.

 ## References